7:00am PT by Jean Bentley

-On Once Upon a Time, West is living a different type of childhood dream, telling familiar fairy tale stories as Cinderella's handsome prince.
-In a way, Once creators Kitsis and Adam Horowitz say it was the next natural progression in his career.
-While playing the aforementioned cult leader Satanist on their Dead of Summer, they realized he would be perfect for the new version of Henry they were planning for season seven of Once.
+On Once Upon a Time, West is living a different type of childhood dream, telling familiar fairy-tale stories as Cinderella's handsome prince.
+In a way, Once creators Kitsis and Adam Horowitz say it was the next natural progression in the actor's career.
+While playing the aforementioned cult-leader Satanist on their Dead of Summer, they realized West would be perfect for the new version of Henry they were planning for season seven of Once.

-West was familiar with Once so he knew who Henry was, but he had no idea about where the storyline would go when he signed on.
-A week after accepting the role, he flew to Vancouver to film the season six finale.
+West was familiar with Once, so he knew who Henry was, but he had no idea where the storyline would go when he signed on.
+A week after accepting the role, he flew to Vancouver, British Columbia, to film the season-six finale.